 It would take a book to list all the studies on and benefits of flax and to explain them all, because many of the study results are very technical.
 So before I start listing what I think are the key studies, in general, flax is high fiber, and the benefits of fiber in your diet go way beyond regular elimination.
 It also has to do with feeding your good bacteria.
 You can't be healthy without your good bacteria.
 And flax is a great cancer fighter.
 And flax can help normalize blood pressure.
 And flax is a great source of plant-based omega-3 (good fats), an inflammation lowering fat.
 And flax is great for the prostate.
 And flax can help normalize blood lipids like cholesterol, HDL and LDL.
 So flax is great for the cardiovascular system.
 And flax helps eliminate toxins from the body.
 And flax is great for Type 2 Diabetes.

 How can one food (a seed) do so much for us?
 Well we know a lot but are still learning.
-And other seeds, like pumpkin seed, chia seed and broccoli seed are also highly beneficial in different areas.
+And other seeds, like pumpkin seed, chia seed, celery seed, hemp seed and broccoli seed are also highly beneficial in different areas.
 It kind of makes me think that our human diet should consist of lots of seeds for our best health.
 Do you see that in any medical or certified nutrition publications or hear it from professionals?
-Not much.
+Nope.

 Here are the studies (with my comments in parenthesis):